Abby Dowse Teases Fans In Strappy Get-Up That Pushes Instagram’s Limits

 While the Instagram sensation likes to tease her followers with snaps that show off her killer curves, she sometimes posts titillating photos that actually do leave something to the imagination.
 As The Inquisitr recently reported, Abby recently looked smoking hot in a pink romper.
 In June, she shared a vacation photo in which she looked amazing.

 However, it seems that Abby is a fan of lacy lingerie and barely-there bikinis.
 This summer she has shared plenty of photos that show her wearing some racy ensembles that highlight her incredible physique and bronze skin.
-No matter what the model seems to be wearing, she always manages to look fantastic.
+No matter what the model is wearing, she always manages to look fantastic.

 The model seems to know what makes her 1.4 million followers happy and she updates her account fairly regularly to keep them coming back for more.